centreon/centreon-documentation/versioned_docs/version-23.10/administration/database-partitioning.md

 - Enough space on the MariaDB Server (at least twice the size of the table.
 Indexes and Data)
 - No data in futures (time is used for the partitioning)
-- Enough memory on database server
+- Enough memory on the database server

 > The ‘SELECT INSERT’ statement will lock the table and maybe your production in
 > some points (for example table migration of ‘logs’).